KVQuant: Towards 10 Million Context Length LLM Inference with KV Cache Quantization

 \subsection{Kernel Implementation}

-In order to efficiently perform activation quantization on-the-fly, we leverage dedicated kernel implementations with our 4-bit quantization method for packing vectors to reduced precision, loading vectors and corresponding lookup tables in order to perform matrix-vector multiplications, and performing sparse matrix-dense vector multiplications.
-We store the compressed Key and Value matrices as 4-bit elements (packed into 32-bit words), and these 4-bit elements are then used as indices for lookup tables to recover the corresponding fp16 values for the quantized matrix.
-We store the sparse matrices in either Compressed-Sparse Row (CSR) or Compressed-Sparse Column (CSC) format (depending on which aligns better with appending new Key and Value tokens).
+In order to efficiently perform activation quantization on-the-fly, we leverage dedicated kernel implementations with our 4-bit quantization method for compressing vectors to reduced precision and extracting the sparse outliers, performing matrix-vector multiplications using the compressed vectors, and performing sparse matrix-dense vector multiplications using the sparse outliers.
+We store the quantized Key and Value matrices as 4-bit elements which are used as indices into lookup tables to recover the corresponding fp16 values.
+We store the sparse outlier matrices in either Compressed-Sparse Row (CSR) or Compressed-Sparse Column (CSC) format (depending on which aligns better with appending new Key and Value tokens).
 The kernels for the Key matrix-vector operations apply RoPE on-the-fly in order to support pre-RoPE quantization.
 More kernel implementation details are provided in \appref{sec:appendix-kernel}.